akvelon/flutter-code-editor/README.md

 To change a partially locked controller, set the `fullText` property.

-## Advanced Folding
+## Advanced Code Blocks Folding

-### First Comment
+### Folding The First Comment/License

-Many code snippets contain license as their first comment.
-You can fold that:
+Many code snippets contain license as their first comment, and it can distract readers.
+To fold the first comment, use:

 ```dart
 controller.foldCommentAtLineZero();